alipay/goldfish/docs/guide/reactive-progressive.md

 ### Change Data

-To change data in the responsive system is even more simple -- just modify data directly and then all places with the data used are updated synchronously:
+To change data in the reactive system is even more simple - just modify data directly and then all places with the data used are updated synchronously:
 ```js
 ...